 - A person equivalent to those referred to in the above whose entry into Korea is deemed inappropriate by the immigration officer

-As you can see, the ICA uses very inclusive terms such as public security, economic or social order and good morals (hereinafter “public order”).
+As you can see, the ICA uses very inclusive terms such as public security, economic or social order, and good morals (hereinafter “public order”).
 Almost 100% of appeal cases litigated at the courts are centered on whether the immigration office’s application of this public order clause is legitimate.
 There is criticism that this clause is vague and misappropriated by the immigration office.
 The court, however, sees this type of inclusive term as inevitable to cope with various situations.

-Also, it should be noted that, although the ICA mentioned only a foreigner who has been sentenced to imprisonment, this does not mean a foreign sentenced a fine is safe from being deported from Korea.
-On the contrary, the Korean immigration office is very proactive in issuing an exit order against a foreigner who committed a crime and was sentenced a fine.
+Also, it should be noted that, although the ICA mentioned only a foreigner who has been sentenced to imprisonment, this does not mean a foreigner sentenced to a fine is safe from being deported from Korea.
+On the contrary, the Korean immigration office is very proactive in issuing an exit order against a foreigner who committed a crime and was sentenced to a fine.
 Please check our previous article on this issue.

 Under Korean law, the immigration office is empowered by law to review the case and to decide whether the deportation or exit order is rendered.

 The immigration office first has an interview with a foreign subject.
-When the immigration office reasonably finds a foreigner falling under the requirements for deportation, they decide to choose whether deportation or exit order is issued.
+When the immigration office reasonably finds a foreigner falling under the requirements for deportation, they decide to choose whether a deportation or exit order is issued.

-If the immigration office chooses an exit order, they ask the subject to sign off some legal documents whereby the foreigner acknowledges his wrongdoing and promises to leave Korea with a certain period of time.
+If the immigration office chooses an exit order, they ask the subject to sign off some legal documents whereby the foreigner acknowledges his wrongdoing and promises to leave Korea within a certain period of time.